Balys Dvarionas: Biography

 In the 1930s, Dvarionas emerged as a conductor as well.
 He attended conducting courses in Salzburg and in 1939 he passed his examinations as an external student at the Conservatory in Leipzig.
 From 1935 to 1938 Dvarionas was a conductor of Kaunas Radiophone Orchestra.
 In 1939 he established the Vilnius City Orchestra together with the well-known Lithuanian architect Vytautas Landsbergis-Žemkalnis, and worked as a conductor there until the Lithuanian Philharmonic Orchestra was established, where he was head conductor in 1940–1941 and 1958–1964.

 Dvarionas' final public performance was on May 12, 1972, with the Lithuanian Chamber Orchestra at the Philharmonic Hall; he played a Mozart piano concerto and conducted a mass by Schubert.
-He was already suffering from his final illness and died on August 23, 1972.
+He was already suffering from his final illness and died on August 23, 1972 in Vilnius.
 Balys Dvarionas is buried at the cemetery in Palanga, a seaside resort town in western Lithuania, where Dvarionas loved to spend summers, composing many pieces at his cottage.